 Sediment and Water Quality

 Optional components in the basin model can be used to include sediment and water quality in an analysis.
 Surface erosion can be computed at subbasin elements using the MUSLE approach for rural areas or the

-up/wash-off approach for urban settings.
+build-up/wash-off approach for urban settings.
 Channel erosion, deposition, and sediment transport can be added to reach elements while sediment settling can be included in reservoir elements.
 Nutrient

-(nitrogen and phosphorus) can be added to source and subbasin elements.
+boundary conditions (nitrogen and phosphorus) can be added to source and subbasin elements.
 Nutrient transformations and transport will be computed in reach and reservoir elements.

 Back to the top